Deep Purple: Beginnings (1967–1968)

 In March 1968, Lord, Blackmore, Simper and Woodman moved into Deeves Hall, a country house in South Mimms, Hertfordshire.
 The band would live, write and rehearse at the house; it was fully kitted out with the latest Marshall amplification and, at Lord's request, a Hammond C3 organ.
 According to Simper, "dozens" of singers were auditioned (including Rod Stewart and Woodman's friend Dave Curtiss) until the group heard Rod Evans of club band the Maze, and thought his voice fitted their style well.
 Tagging along with Evans was his band's drummer Ian Paice.
 Blackmore had seen an 18-year-old Paice on tour with the Maze in Germany in 1966, and had been impressed by his drumming.
 The band hastily arranged an audition for Paice, given that Woodman was vocally unhappy with the direction of the band's music.
 Both Paice and Evans won their respective jobs, and the line-up was complete.

-During a brief tour of Denmark and Sweden in April, in which they were still billed as Roundabout, Blackmore suggested a new name: "Deep Purple", named after his grandmother's favourite song.
+During a brief tour of Denmark and Sweden in April, in which they were still billed as Roundabout, Blackmore suggested a new name: Deep Purple, after his grandmother's favourite song, "Deep Purple" by Peter DeRose.
 The group had resolved to choose a name after everyone had posted one on a board in rehearsal.
-Second to Deep Purple was "Concrete God", which the band thought was too harsh to take on.
+Second to Deep Purple was "Concrete God", which the band thought was too harsh to take on, while other names suggested included "Orpheus" and "Sugarlump".